quicwg/base-drafts/draft-ietf-quic-transport.md

 the packet is sufficiently long.

-Servers MUST drop packets without sending a Version Negotiation packet when the received packet contains unsupported versions and is too small to be an Initial packet for some version supported by the server.
+Servers MUST drop packets without sending a Version Negotiation packet when the received packet indicates an unsupported versions and is too small to be the first packet that would create a new connection for some version supported by the server.

 If the packet is an Initial packet fully conforming with this specification, the server proceeds with the handshake ({{handshake}}).
 This commits the server to